falkoschumann/muspellheim-shared-js/README.md

 ## Open issues

--   [ ] check using of assert in Spring and Java migrated code
+-   [ ] Check using of asserts in Spring and Java migrated code.
+-   [ ] Remove prefixed dash `-` in JSDoc.